• Senior couple taking selfie

 The RxSight® Light Adjustable Lens™

 One of the most exciting advancements in recent cataract technology is the Light Adjustable Lens™ (LAL).
-Unlike traditional lenses, which are selected before surgery, the LAL can be adjusted and customized after surgery without an additional procedure.
+Unlike traditional lenses, which are selected before surgery, the LAL can be adjusted and customized after surgery with in-office adjustments.

 This means you can “test drive” your vision, experience different prescription strengths, and work with your doctor to fine-tune the lens of the eyes until you are completely satisfied with your vision outcome.